mdn/content/files/en-us/web/accessibility/aria/roles/math_role/index.md

   - document structure role
 ---

-The `math` role indicates that the content that represents a mathematical expression.
+The `math` role indicates that the content represents a mathematical expression.

 ## Description